 How cold is Winter in the Algarve?
 Can I swim?
 What to do and see in Lagos?

 Winter in Lagos is reasonably warm and even though the water of the Atlantic Ocean is way too cold for you to swim, you can easily lay down in the beach and relax during your Winter holiday to the Algarve.

 That being said, the nights are really cold thanks to the wind so it is suggested that you pack at least one jacket and a pair of long trousers.

 The town of Lagos is quite big although the historical area is a very small one.
 Some points of interest include the city walls and the miradouros (viewpoints) that offer impressive views of the city’s architecture.

 Inside the historical old town itself you shall encounter traditional Portuguese white houses and an endless number of restaurants with some of the best (and cheapest) food of the South of Europe.

 Can you believe that you get a beef steak with fries for only 5 euros?

 Lagos is conveniently located on the way between Sevilla and Lisbon so a stop here is natural when you’re planning your South European Journey of Wonders (bus from Sevilla to Lagos is about 20 euros while the train from Lagos to Lisbon is 20 euros more).

-So… what are the best hiking trains of Algarve in the Winter?
+So… what are the best hiking trails of Algarve in the Winter?
 Well, funny you ask because we’re about to explore some of the best spots of Lagos, Portugal my friends!

 Algarve in the Winter: The best hiking trails of Lagos, Portugal